Williamson County Assault Lawyer

 Aggravated assault offenses are generally charged as a felony, these crimes would commonly involve a weapon or an intent to commit a serious crime.
 An aggravated charge may also arise if the offense occurred within a relationship that is regarded as worthy of special protection.

 Are you facing assault charges?
-Consult with a Williamson County assault lawyer from R. Scott Magee, Attorney at Law right away.
+Consult with a Williamson County assault attorney from R. Scott Magee, Attorney at Law right away.

 Many people mistake assault to be the same as battery, which is physical harm.
 While they often go hand-in-hand, assault charges can be brought about for other offenses as well.